 - GPA: The minimum requirements for graduate admission at the University of Florida include a baccalaureate degree from an accredited college or university AND a minimum grade point average of 3.0 for all upper division (Junior/Senior) courses.
 Please use the “Self-Reported GPA Computation and Worksheet for Graduate Applications” to calculate your upper division GPA.
 Although the university minimum GPA for admission is 3.0, the mean GPA for successful applicants for our 2021 program cohort was 3.6.

 - Additional Course Requirements: Applicants must have taken general biology and chemistry including organic chemistry and biochemistry.
 Applicants with weak undergraduate academic performance should consider pursuing a year of post-baccalaureate studies or obtaining a Master’s degree before applying.
 Biochemistry is core to the biomedical sciences, we usually do not consider an application if the student will not have completed undergraduate biochemistry before beginning the GPBMS Program.

 Applications are evaluated based on an overall assessment of research experience (personal statement and letters of recommendation), undergraduate course load, GPA, and GRE scores.
-Selected domestic applicants will be invited for personal interviews and students overseas will be interviewed by Skype in February and March.
+Selected domestic applicants will be invited for personal interviews and students overseas will be interviewed by Skype.